microsoft/PowerPlatformConnectors/certified-connectors/CandidateZip/readme.md

 ## Pre-requisites
 You will need the following to proceed:
-* Active Microsoft Flow login
+* Active Microsoft Power Automate, Power Apps, or Logic Apps account
 * Active CandidateZip login